 It does not take long for that conversation to light upon how members of Congress are grossly over-compensated for their perceived uselessness.
 It is accepted knowledge that the salary of a representative or senator is a scandal, but decrying the limitless fringe benefits of the job has become an industry of its own.
 A proposal for a Twenty-Eighth Amendment to the Constitution that would correct this disgraceful state of affairs regularly makes the rounds on social media.

 The “golden Cadillac” health care program they get for free.
 The full-salary retirement for life, immediately upon leaving Congress, after as little as one day in office.
 The exemption from Social Security and Medicare.
 Voting themselves raises.
 Exempting themselves from the laws they enact, such as Obamacare.

 Yes, it’s a sorry situation.
 Or it would be, if it were true.

 Those well-known benefits of being in Congress are in most cases just plain false.
 Let us examine some of the more popular legends.

 Myth: Members of Congress do not pay into Social Security or Medicare.

 Yes they do.
 They – along with the president, federal judges, and Cabinet members – have been paying into Social Security and Medicare for 33 years, at the same rate as privately-employed Americans.
-If they receive both a government pension and a Social Security benefit, their pension is reduced by the amount of that Social Security payment.
+If they receive both a government pension and a Social Security benefit, their pension is reduced by the amount of that Social Security benefit.

 Myth: Members of Congress do not pay into a pension plan, but are given a pension for life equal to their full salary as soon as they leave office, even if they were in office only one day.